Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 Yes.
 In fact, many of my neck lift patients have already tried liposuction and were dissatisfied because the problem went beyond superficial fat.
 The neck lift complements and deepens the treatment, addressing the structures that liposuction did not reach.

-It is a technique developed by plastic surgeons André and Luiz Auersvald, from Curitiba, which consists of transfixing stitches with nylon thread creating a net that eliminates dead space under the skin.
+It is a technique developed by plastic surgeons André and Luiz Auersvald, from Curitiba, which consists of transfixing sutures with nylon thread creating a mesh that eliminates dead space under the skin.
 The benefits are: elimination of the need for drains, drastic reduction of the risk of haematoma, and better contour of the neck.
-The net is removed in forty-eight hours in the office, simply and painlessly.
+The mesh is removed in forty-eight hours in the clinic, simply and painlessly.

 Yes, and it is one of the most sought-after facial surgeries by the male audience.
 The neck lift in men follows the same principles, with special attention to the positioning of the incisions due to facial hair.
 The male facelift with complete cervical treatment is one of the procedures I perform most often on male patients.

 If you have made it this far, it is because you are seriously considering the neck lift.
-The next step is simple: book a consultation with me.
+The next step is simple: book a consultation with me, a board-certified plastic surgeon in Brazil.
 My team is ready to assist you, answer your questions, and find the best time for your evaluation.
+International patients exploring medical tourism in Brazil for cosmetic surgery can start with an online consultation before travelling to Londrina, Brazil.

-Learn more about the first consultation, the investment, and the guidelines for pre-surgical preparation and postoperative recovery.
+Learn more about the first consultation, the pricing, and the guidelines for pre-surgical preparation and postoperative recovery.

 Rua Engenheiro Omar Rupp, 186